 OSH management in the context of an ageing workforce

 Increasing employment levels and prolonging people’s working lives have been important objectives of national and European policies since the late 1990s.
-The EU-28 employment rate for people aged 55–64 years has increased from 39.9% in 2003 to 50.1% in 2013.
-This is still below the employment rate of those aged 22–64 years.
-The average exit age from the labour market increased from 59.9 years in 2001 to 61.5 years in 2010.
+The EU-27 employment rate for people aged 55–64 years has increased from 40.5% in 2005 to 58.5% in 2018.
+This is still well below the employment rate of those aged 20–64 years, which stood at 72.6% in 2018.

 The employment target of the Europe 2020 strategy — to increase the employment rate of the population aged 20–64 years to 75% — means that people in Europe will have to work for longer.

 Normal age-related changes can be both positive and negative

 Many attributes, such as wisdom, strategic thinking, holistic perception and the ability to deliberate, either increase or first emerge with increasing age.
 Work experience and expertise also accumulate with age.

 But some functional capacities, mainly physical and sensory, decline as a result of the natural ageing process.
 Potential changes in functional capacities have to be taken into account in risk assessment (see below), and work and the work environment have to be modified to address those changes.

 Age-related changes in functional capacity are not uniform because of individual differences in lifestyle, nutrition, fitness, genetic predisposition to illness, educational level, and work and other environments.

 Older workers are not a homogeneous group; there can be considerable differences between individuals of the same age.

 Ageing and work